When choosing between companies for constructing an index fund portfolio, my primary considerations would be:

 Minimum Investment: $10,000 minimum initial investment per fund for the “Advantage” share class, for which I’ve listed the expense ratios.
 There’s also an “Investor” share class (which has slightly higher — though still low — costs), for which the minimum investment is $2,500 per fund.

-Selection: Pretty good, but not perfect.
+Selection: Fairly limited.
 For example, investors looking to tilt their portfolios toward growth stocks or value stocks won’t find the tools to do so, as there are no value-specific or growth-specific Spartan index funds.

 Related note: Fidelity has a lot of “enhanced index funds.”
 I wouldn’t bother with them.
 Their costs are low for active funds, but still usually significantly higher than decent index funds.